State-by-State Childcare Tax Credit Guide

 Official site: Utah State Tax Commission

-Search for family-related credits and see if childcare expenses are mentioned.
-Align Utah’s terminology with the federal categories explained in our FAQ.
+Search Utah’s site for family-related credits and see whether childcare expenses or dependent care language appears in the instructions.
+Align Utah’s wording with the federal categories explained in our FAQ so you can determine whether the same kinds of care are being discussed.

 Vermont